hunzsig/hunlook/src/book/singluar/en_us/index.md

 > sl.exe run demo -h
 ```

 ###### Warm prompt: the design content of this document is only the tip of the iceberg.
-If you feel uncomfortable, please discard the pit in time.
+Join the fan group to learn more.
 ###### When using win11, especially the newer version, you sometimes encounter pop-up errors (but you can continue to play)
 ###### At this time, you can choose to continue playing regardless of the pop-up window, or start the terminal or IDE (when using the IDE terminal) as an administrator to solve the problem.